koppa96/linq-functional/docs/api-reference/finishers.md

 ## Any

-Creates a `Finisher` that checks if any element of the source `Iterable` satisfies the given predicate.
+Creates a `Finisher` that checks if any item of the source `Iterable` satisfies the given predicate.
 If there is no predicate given, the operator will simply check if the source is empty.

 ```ts
 function any<T>(predicate?: (item: T) => boolean): Finisher<T, boolean>